Guide

-The Pony 2640 delivers 800 lbs of clamping force through a 4-inch opening — enough muscle for most woodworking tasks without the bulk and weight of heavy-duty alternatives.
-At 3 inches of throat depth, it reaches deeper into workpieces than budget clamps that skimp on reach.
+The Pony 2660 delivers solid clamping force through a 6-inch opening — enough muscle for most woodworking tasks without the bulk and weight of heavy-duty alternatives.
+Smooth Acme threading and a ductile iron body separate it from budget clamps that skimp on build quality.

 Skip it if you need industrial-grade force or deeper throat access.
 This clamp targets woodworkers and cabinet installers who value smooth operation and reasonable force over maximum capacity.